ZacHooper/mojo-json/README.md

 ```

 JSON doesn’t technically disallow duplicate keys, but parsers should decide how to handle them (`value2` will overwrite `value1` in most parsers).

-Test your parser against these examples to ensure it handles all edge cases robustly.
-Note that adhering strictly to the [JSON specification](http://www.json.org/) will avoid many of these issues.